Mlakshay01/Marquee-Scrolling-Effect-Using-GSAP/README.md

 # Marquee-Scrolling-Effect-Using-GSAP
 A smooth, infinite scrolling marquee effect powered by GSAP.
 The animation switches directions based on the user's scroll, creating a seamless, looping experience.
 Easily customizable and perfect for web projects.

-# Marquee Animation with GSAP

-This project implements an infinite scrolling marquee effect using GSAP (GreenSock Animation Platform) for smooth and performant animations.
-The marquee scrolls left and right based on the user's scroll direction.

 ## Features

 - Infinite scrolling for a smooth, continuous marquee effect.